Building healing and lasting change through a transformative culturally-based leadership program

 Listed below are brief descriptions of a few trainings we have hosted recently.
 All our trainings utilize a range of possible activities and discussions designed for participants from a diversity of ages and backgrounds.

-Decolonizing Framework and Strategies.
-Decolonizing strategies require recognition of the history of colonization and its current manifestations.
-This training briefly covers United States Federal Indian Policy carried out in the "lower 48" and expands into Alaska’s policy implications on Alaska Native peoples.
-This training then delves into the spectrum of decolonizing strategies; from various personal, institutional, and systemic pathways forward.
+Untangling Colonialism -- Building a Decolonizing Framework.
+A decolonizing practice requires recognition of the history of colonization and its current manifestations.
+This training briefly covers United States Federal Indian Policy carried out dominantly in the lower 48 and its expansion into Alaska policy and the implications on Alaska Native peoples.
+Additionally, participants will discuss how the history of environmental conservation has mirrored colonial world-views and what possible strategies we can further in order to decolonize conservation.
+This training delves into the spectrum of decolonizing strategies; from various personal, institutional, and systemic pathways forward.

-Just Transition Framework.
+Just Transition Framework – Shifting to Regenerative Economies.
 Just Transition builds a common language across various sectors of work (environmental, labor, conservation, academia, etc.) from which we can endeavor to build greater collective power.
-This training builds collective understandings of root causes of communal ills and a regenerative vision of the future while building a collective understanding of a transitional path forward.
+This training builds collective understandings of root causes of communal ills and a regenerative vision of the future while outlining a path of transition forward.

 Building People Powered Campaigns for Justice: This training goes through some of the basics of community organizing and how to build collective strategies that analyze community problems to find tangible solutions.
 This training can include vision and mission building, campaign planning, power mapping, SMARTI, base building, media tools, public speaking, and facilitation skill building.